 Phase 1 and Phase 2 clinical trials are underway in Wuhan, China.
+A Phase 1/2 study is underway in Canada, while Phase 3 trials are ongoing in Saudi Arabia as well as Mexico, Chile, Russia, Pakistan, and Argentina.
 On June 25, following positive Phase 1 data published in The Lancet on May 22, China’s Central Military Commission approved the vaccine’s use by the country’s military for a year.
-A Phase 1/2 trial has been approved to begin in Canada.
-Phase 3 trials have begun in Russia and in Pakistan, and a Phase 3 trial in Saudi Arabia will begin soon, according to Reuters.

 University of Oxford and AstraZeneca